epiverse-trace/research-compendium/learners/setup.md

 ```

-If you do not have a _token_, follow the next step.
+If you do not have a _token_, follow step number 3.

 #### 2. Get a situational report on your current Git/GitHub status: